Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Methodology

 \subsection{Chosen LLMs}

 We selected four open source LLMs to use for our testing.
 Due to limited memory constraints, our LLMs had to be able to fit on a single GPU with and without quantization.
+Details about the GPU we used, as well as our experimental environment, can be found in Section \ref{sec:experimental_setup}.
 Our quantization analysis also removed proprietary LLMs from our study, as the quantization state of those LLMs could not be controlled through user settings.
-This is what limited us to using open source LLMs with less than 10 billion parameters.
+These constraints limited us to using open source LLMs with less than 10 billion parameters.
 With these constraints, we selected four different open-source LLMs that were trained and fine-tuned on code-specific tasks using different regimes, architectures, and datasets (explained below for each model).
-Below, you can find the 4 LLMs analyzed in this study:
+These are the four LLMs we analyzed in this study: